nanoa296/discord-letterboxd-hook/README.md

 - Treats RSS entries that link to `letterboxd.com/film/...`, show a star rating, or contain “Watched on …” as diary items.
 - Posts new entries oldest → newest with posters, watched date, and star rating in a Discord embed.
 - Persists the last seen entry in the configured state backend (SSM, file, Azure Blob, or GCS) and auto-resyncs if the checkpoint disappears.
+- Accepts multiple Letterboxd usernames in one comma-separated environment variable and iterates through each feed during a scheduled run.

 ## Requirements
 - Node.js 20+ (development + local tests)